 Confirmed Eid Al Fitr holiday in 2026

-One of the first major public holidays in the UAE calendar will be Eid Al Fitr, which marks the end of the holy month of Ramadan.
+One of the first major UAE public holidays in 2026 will be Eid Al Fitr, which marks the end of the holy month of Ramadan.

 Six-day long weekend for Eid Al Adha

-Another major holiday period in 2026 will come in May with Arafat Day and Eid Al Adha.
+Another major holiday period comes in May with Arafat Day and Eid Al Adha 2026.

 Predicted UAE public holiday dates for 2026

-Based on current predictions, the likely UAE public holiday schedule for 2026 includes:
+Based on current predictions and official announcements, the full UAE public holiday schedule for 2026 is as follows:

-Some holidays that fall in the middle of the week may be moved to the beginning or end of the week to create long weekends, in line with UAE public holiday regulations.
+Some holidays that fall mid-week may be moved to the beginning or end of the week to create longer weekends, in line with UAE public holiday regulations.

 Flexibility under UAE holiday law

-Under the UAE public holiday law introduced in 2024, authorities are allowed to move certain holidays to the start or end of the week.
+Under the UAE public holiday law introduced in 2024 via Cabinet Resolution No. (27) of 2024, authorities are permitted to move certain holidays to the start or end of the working week.

 Local governments may also introduce additional holidays if required.

-With a number of long weekends expected throughout the year, UAE public holidays in 2026 will offer plenty of opportunities for residents to relax, travel and celebrate major cultural and religious occasions across the Emirates.
+With a strong lineup of long weekends throughout the year, UAE public holidays in 2026 offer plenty of opportunities for residents to relax, travel and celebrate major cultural and religious occasions.